Visceral Fat & Metabolic Endotoxemia: Longevity Risks

 Author: Rohan Smith | Functional Medicine Practitioner | Adelaide, SA

-In clinical practice, it is important to distinguish between subcutaneous fat (the fat you can pinch under the skin) and visceral adipose tissue (VAT), which is stored deep within the abdominal cavity.
-Unlike superficial fat, visceral fat acts as a metabolically active endocrine tissue, releasing inflammatory signalling molecules that can directly influence liver function and cardiovascular health.
-From a longevity perspective, excess visceral fat is increasingly recognised as a clinically relevant risk factor rather than a cosmetic concern.
+Distinguishing between subcutaneous adipose tissue (the fat beneath the skin) and visceral adipose tissue (VAT), stored deep within the abdominal cavity surrounding the omentum and mesentery, is clinically important.
+Unlike superficial fat, visceral fat acts as a metabolically active endocrine tissue, releasing inflammatory signalling molecules that can directly influence hepatic function and cardiovascular health.
+Research by Tobias Pischon and colleagues in the New England Journal of Medicine has established excess visceral fat as a clinically relevant risk factor for premature mortality rather than a cosmetic concern (1).

-This direct exposure can increase hepatic glucose production and reduce insulin clearance, contributing to systemic insulin resistance.
-Over time, this metabolic environment is associated with a higher risk of type 2 diabetes, metabolic syndrome, and certain cancers (7,12).
+Per Bjorntorp first proposed the Portal Theory in 1990, establishing that free fatty acids (FFAs) and inflammatory adipokines released from visceral fat are delivered directly to the liver via the hepatic portal vein (5,6).
+This direct hepatic exposure can increase gluconeogenesis and reduce insulin clearance, contributing to systemic insulin resistance.
+Jean-Pierre Despres and Isabelle Lemieux further demonstrated how this metabolic environment is associated with a higher risk of type 2 diabetes, metabolic syndrome, and certain cancers (7,12).

 Mechanisms of Reduction: The Role of Hormonal Signalling

-Reducing visceral fat involves more than calorie balance alone.
-Hormonal regulation plays a central role in determining where fat is stored and mobilised:
+Hormonal regulation plays a central role in determining where adipose tissue is stored and mobilised, extending well beyond simple calorie balance.

-• Sleep and Cortisol Regulation: Chronic sleep restriction is associated with elevated cortisol levels, which may stimulate the enzyme 11β-HSD1 within visceral fat tissue, encouraging fat accumulation in the abdominal region (9,13).
+Sleep and Cortisol Regulation Chronic sleep restriction is associated with elevated cortisol, which may stimulate the enzyme 11-beta-hydroxysteroid dehydrogenase type 1 (11beta-HSD1) within visceral fat tissue, encouraging abdominal fat accumulation Mussig et al. (2010) (9,13)

-• Lowering Glycaemic Load: Diets that reduce refined carbohydrates can lower circulating insulin levels.
-As insulin promotes fat storage, lower insulin exposure may support access to stored visceral fat for energy (10,14).
+Lowering Glycaemic Load Reducing refined carbohydrates can lower circulating insulin levels; as insulin promotes lipogenesis, lower insulin exposure may support access to stored visceral fat for beta-oxidation Ebbeling et al. (2012), JAMA (10,14)

 The Functional Medicine Edge: Looking Beyond the Scale

-Standard measures such as body weight or BMI do not reliably reflect visceral fat burden.
-A more functional assessment considers metabolic and inflammatory drivers that may influence fat distribution:
+Standard anthropometric measures such as body weight or body mass index (BMI) do not reliably reflect visceral fat burden, as demonstrated by Jack Kuk and colleagues in their 2006 Obesity study (2).
+A functional assessment considers metabolic and inflammatory drivers that may influence adipose distribution.

 When to Consider a Clinical Review

-Visceral fat can accumulate even in individuals who appear lean, a pattern sometimes described as the “thin outside, fat inside” (TOFI) phenotype.
+Visceral fat can accumulate even in individuals who appear lean, a pattern described by researchers as the “thin outside, fat inside” (TOFI) phenotype.
 A clinical review may be appropriate if you experience:

-• Persistent fatigue or brain fog, which may reflect systemic inflammation or insulin resistance
+• Persistent fatigue or brain fog, which may reflect systemic inflammation or hypothalamic-pituitary-adrenal (HPA) axis dysregulation

 • Symptoms consistent with chronic fatigue and metabolic dysfunction

-• Elevated blood pressure or triglycerides on routine blood tests
+• Elevated blood pressure or triglycerides on routine pathology

 Frequently Asked Questions